 I found the following advice helpful in deciding how to protect Alex while he is shopping at the grocery store.

-NOTE: Again, we’re not epidemiologists so follow the CDC’s advice first!!!
+CAUTION: Again, we’re not epidemiologists so follow the CDC’s advice first!!!
 We’re simply explaining what we’re doing but it doesn’t mean it is the best thing for you.

 Preparing to go shopping

-- Very carefully curate a shopping list: We don’t want to loiter.
+- Carefully curate a shopping list: We don’t want to loiter.
 Having a shopping list that is organized by sections of the grocery store makes shopping more efficient (household items like dish detergent and trash bags are listed next to each other whereas fruits and vegetables are together).
 Our shopping list →

 - Create a list based on general categories rather than precise items: While I like to put items like avocados and ginger on the shopping list, I know that we can’t afford to be picky.
 So if the precise item is missing, Alex knows to buy any fresh fruits and vegetables that he can find.
 Same with canned foods and noodles.
 Maybe there’s no ramen, but you can buy pasta.